marian13/basic_temperature/README.md

 ### Features
-- Provides a `BasicTemperature` class which encapsulates all information about a certain  temperature, such as its amount of degrees and its scale.
+- Provides a `Temperature` class which encapsulates all information about a certain  temperature, such as its amount of degrees and its scale.
 - Provides APIs for exchanging temperatures from one scale to another (currently Celsius, Fahrenheit, Kelvin and Rankine).

 - Allows comparing temperatures between each other.
-- Supports basic math operations like addition and subtraction.
 - Queries like `boil_water?`, `freeze_water?`.
 - Tested against Ruby 2.3, 2.4, 2.5, 2.6 & 2.7.
 See
 [.travis-ci.yml](https://github.com/marian13/basic_temperature/blob/9b13cb9909b57c51bb5dc05a8989d07a314e67d6/.travis.yml)